To share why I write The Plumbette, I have to go back 15 years ago.

 A couple of days after having that conversation, my dad came back to me with a business idea.
 It ended up being a business proposal.

-The following week, I resigned from my new job, to the shock of my manager who couldn’t believe I’d be leaving after signing up many new businesses the previous week.
+The following week, I resigned from my new job, which was a shock to my manager as I had a stellar week signing up new business.
 Once I explained the opportunity, he could see it was something that I was keen to do.

 When I started working with dad, he showed me how to run the business.
 There was a lot to learn.

-After a few months, dad and I realized I would need to do a plumbing apprenticeship to understand plumbing better and if I were to take over the business, I would require a plumbing license.
+After a few months, dad and I realized I would need to do a plumbing apprenticeship.
+This would give me the knowledge to understand plumbing better and if I were to take over the business, I would require a plumbing license.

-So I started my plumbing apprenticeship and those four years were difficult for me because I was really in a man’s world and the practical side of plumbing didn’t come natural to me.
+So I started my plumbing apprenticeship and those four years were difficult for me because I was in a ‘man’s world’ and the practical side of plumbing didn’t come natural to me.
 But I had to remember I was there to learn and get my license.

 There were so many times I wanted to quit, but I’d remind myself that I had to keep going and couldn’t give up.

-In those times when I wanted to give up, I would head to Google to find inspiration on another female plumber who had successfully finished their apprenticeship.
-But I couldn’t find any inspiration.
+In those times when I wanted to give up, I would head to Google to find inspiration on another female plumber who had successfully finished her apprenticeship.
+But the search was futile.

-I persevered through my apprenticeship, whle the world was hit by the Global Financial Crisis.
+Nevertheless, I persevered through my apprenticeship.
+And then the world was hit by the Global Financial Crisis.
 I finished my apprenticeship, won awards – including the Dux Australian Plumbing Apprentice of the Year for 2009 and then I fell pregnant with Esther.

 It wasn’t until after I had Esther, dad and I adjusted our working week to suit our new family situation.